 Once I did some research on these problems, one thing became apparent to me.
 The chemicals within all of my products were definitely not helping my natural beauty!

-So I looked for solutions, skin care ingredients to avoid, beauty products to avoid, and searched for what to use instead.
+So I looked for solutions, skin care ingredients to avoid, beauty products to avoid, and researched for what to use instead.

 Here is what I learned.